 And don't worry if your six word stories aren't works of art.
 They're supposed to be fun and creative.

 If you're still stuck, try this tip: use magnetic poetry.
 You know the kind that you put on your refrigerator and mess around with?
 That often gives me ideas.

-3. Use Your Six-Word Stories as a Writing Prompt
+4. Use Your Six Word Stories as a Writing Prompt

-Once you've written a few six word stories, why not turn it into a write prompt.
-Choose one, and writing that same story using as many words as you would like.
+Once you've written a few six word stories, why not turn it into a writing prompt?
+Choose one, and write that same story using as many words as you would like.
 Now you can create interesting characters, surprising plot twists, and as much description as you want.
 Give it a try and show us what you come up with!

-Have you ever written a six-word story?
+Have you ever written a six word story?
 How did you like the process?
+Share in the comments.

-Write a six-word story about anything you like.
-It can be humorous, dark, mysterious, and anything else you can think of.
-Then use that six-word story as a writing prompt.
+Write a six word story about anything you like.
+It can be humorous, dark, mysterious, or anything else you can think of.
+Then use that six word story as a writing prompt.

-Be sure to comment on a few other peoples’ practices.
+Be sure to comment on a few other writers' practices.
 Have fun!